 If you move quickly around your hens, they can feel unsettled.
 The cockerel will feel this even more so.
 When moving around your hens, make deliberate and slow movements.
 Watch him really carefully as he will often make his move when your back is turned.

 If he gives off signals that he's going to attack (by lowering his body and spreading his wings out), spread your arms, stare him in the eye and step into his space.
 Hopefully he'll back off.
-If you can, catch him and carry him about for a bit while you do your chores.
+If you can, catch him and carry him about for a bit every day while you do your chores.
 Stroke him, talk to him and touch his wattles and this will help reiterate your position as alpha in the flock.
+When you put him down, put your hand on his back and hold him down.
+This will help prove your dominance.

 It's really important that you don't hurt him.
 Yes, it's tempting to kick him as he flies at you with his spurs out but if you hurt him he won't respect you and might attack harder next time.
 The aim is to get him to respect you and your alpha position in the flock thus reducing the chance of attack.